-Google’s recently released search guidelines document is 160 pages long and is broken into an overview and four separate parts.
+Google’s search guidelines document is over 160 pages long and broken into an overview, three separate parts, and an appendix.

 - Part 1: Page Quality Rating Guideline

 - Part 3: Needs Met Rating Guideline

 In addition to focusing heavily on mobile search, Google’s search guidelines also focus on the importance of building trust and a good reputation for websites and/or content creators.

 This isn’t hugely surprising – it’s simply a variation on what Google has been saying for years: The best websites are ones that deliver relevant, trustworthy, quality information to users.

 We all know Google focuses heavily on experimentation and adjusting their algorithms to improve web quality.
 These guidelines provide specific instructions on what the Google engineers want people to do to improve individual site quality.

 Needless to say, the Google search guidelines are dense.
 They cover everything from important definitions to duplicate landing pages and all the places in between.

 For those of you who want to read through the guidelines on your own, you can find the link here.
 For everyone else, here’s the breakdown of key points we’ve found within them.